jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 *   **Lists are marked up as HTML lists.**

-    If something looks like or acts as a list, it should be marked up as an ordered, unordered or definition list.
+    If something looks like or acts as a list, marked it up as a list.

 ### Tables

 *   **Tables are used for data, and not for layout.**

     Use tables for displaying data, rather than for layout purposes.
-The table’s content should be tabular data (ie, has clear relationships with row and column headings).
+The table’s content should be tabular data, i.e. it has clear relationships with row and column headings.
 Don't use tables as a way to layout content.

 *   **Data table columns and rows have headers.**

-    Use column and row header cells, e.g. `<th>` as appropriate to indicate table structure.
+    Use column and row header cells, e.g. `<th>` as appropriate to show table structure.

 ## Navigating the page